elpassion/Showcase/content/RxSwift-workshops/README.md

 ## Attendees' reviews

+Review #1:

 > I've visited EL Passion during the RxSwift training.
 I work in software development for over 15 years, and I have to admit that I've never seen such a well-organized workshop ran free of charge.
 I was impressed by how professional the whole organization had been.

+Review #2:

 > Thanks to iOS team for professional and well prepared RxSwift workshop.

+Review #3:

 > I took part in RxSwift training ran by EL Passion.
 Very substantive workshops, great preparation and held in a nice atmosphere.

+You can read more reviews on [our Facebook page](https://www.facebook.com/pg/elpassion/reviews/).

 ## Pictures